centreon/centreon-documentation/versioned_docs/version-22.04/reporting/available-reports.md

   columns are displayed in percentage (%).
   The calculation is: value / maximum value.
-- If the maximum value not returned by the plugin, the Average, Max and Min columns are displayed in the metric\'s units.
+- If the maximum value not returned by the plugin, the Average, Max and Min columns are displayed in the metric's units.

 ![image](../assets/reporting/guide/available-reports/Hostgroup-Service-Metric-Performance-List.png)